• Skip to primary navigation

 What’s a Type III Jacket?

-The Type III was released in the 1960s and as Claxton notes, “it’s probably the most drastic change between between the type iterations.”
-This is by far the most popular kind of denim jacket; if any mall brand decides to try their hand at a jean jacket, you can bet it’ll be a Type III.
+This is by far the most popular kind of denim jacket.
+If any mall brand decides to try their hand at a jean jacket, you can bet it’ll be a Type III.

 Type III Features

-• V-shaped stitching under chest pockets
+• V-shaped stitching runs from chest pockets to waist

 oni type 3 denim jacket rear